JochimM/Delfi-PQ_FDIR/README.md

 ### How do we interface with the error simulation to know what part of the memory caused the error?

-The time and memory address of all error injections will be stored and will be used for the interface with the error analysis software.
+The memory address of all error injections will be stored and will be used for the interface with the error analysis software.

 ### How do we want to visualize the critical memory locations?

-On a memory map (rectangular) with three different colors for three gradations in errors.
+On a memory map (rectangular) with red indicating an error occurred due to a bitflip at that location.

 ## Structure of software and hardware interface
 For the purpose of testing the FDIR testing software, an Arduino Uno board serves as hardware, representing the OBC of a CubeSat.
 Furthermore, a serial connection provides the communication with the PC to read out the performance of the software,  written in Python.